ReVanced/revanced-manager/docs/2_2_managing.md

 ## 🪜 Steps to manage patched apps

 1. Tap on the **Dashboard** tab in the bottom navigation bar
-2. Select the **Installed** chip
-3. Tap on the **Info** button for the app you want to manage
+2. Tap on the **Info** button for the app you want to manage
-4. Choose one of the options from the menu
+3. Choose one of the options from the menu

 ## ⏭️ What's next